meshack-mbuvi/Syndicate-web3-dashboard/README.md

 [Staging](https://staging.app.syndicate.io/)

-The development workflow includes merging most changes into staging, completing thorough testing on Rinkeby, and then finalizing the merge into mainnet on a regular cadence (e.g. continuous Rinkeby merges, mainnet merges weekly or in case of an emergency).
+The development workflow includes merging most changes into staging, completing thorough testing on Goerli, and then finalizing the merge into mainnet on a regular cadence (e.g. continuous Goerli merges, mainnet merges weekly or in case of an emergency).

 ## Smart Contract

-The Syndicate smart contract is available on the Rinkeby test network at [0x9a894f95Fd40838B3F69F6494DB1Cc5Af3532Ea5](https://rinkeby.etherscan.io/address/0x9a894f95Fd40838B3F69F6494DB1Cc5Af3532Ea5).
 Documentation for the contract can be found in [Syndicate.md](https://github.com/SyndicateProtocol/Syndicate-Web3-Dashboard/blob/main/Syndicate.md).

 ## Resources